jimenarp/nasa-satellite/README.md

 I will be focusing on the product "3B43"", monthly rainfall estimate product, gridded with a resolution of 0.25° by 0.25°.

-I am going to compile the gridded data to the district level of Peru.
+I am going to compile the gridded data to the district level of Peru, because I have a household survey wich identifies families by district.
 This means that the gridded information will be aggregated to each district (weighted mean by the land area).
 For this, I need to follow the steps:

 - Open .nc4 file
 - Extract raster information and aggregate to the district levels.
-For this, I need to download the shapefiles of the districts of Peru (found here:https://earthworks.stanford.edu/catalog/stanford-gv908jn2631), which contains geographic information on the coordinates and shapes of the polygons of the administrative limits of regions and districts.
+For this, I need to download the shapefiles of the districts of Peru (found here:https://data.humdata.org/dataset/limites-de-peru), which contains geographic information on the coordinates and shapes of the polygons of the administrative limits of regions and districts.
 They are saved in the folder 'peru_shp'.

 In the code, I am doing these steps in a loop, in order to generate a panel of districts, month by month.